forstmeier/gpsi/README.md

 This is a summary of several features that can be built / expanded upon from the existing code (with as much description possible without becoming verbose).
+NOTE: this is a "living list" so I'll add to stuff her periodically; I might also just move this all over to GitHub Issues.

 - [ ] Streamline token generate
   - [ ] Automate via signup authentication (vs physically generating)